SharePoint/sp-dev-docs/docs/general-development/follow-people-in-sharepoint.md

 ---
-title: Follow people in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 0fa2e235-63d0-41b1-9eed-4aeb2f59a14d
+title: Follow people in SharePoint ms.prod: SHAREPOINT ms.assetid: 0fa2e235-63d0-41b1-9eed-4aeb2f59a14d
 ---

-# Follow people in SharePoint 2013
+# Follow people in SharePoint
-Learn about common programming tasks for following people in SharePoint Server 2013.
+Learn about common programming tasks for following people in SharePoint.
-## APIs for following people in SharePoint Server 2013
+## APIs for following people in SharePoint
 <a name="bkmk_APIversions"> </a>

-When a user follows people in SharePoint Server 2013, microblog posts that the people publish and notifications about their activities show up in the user's newsfeed.
+When a user follows people in SharePoint, microblog posts that the people publish and notifications about their activities show up in the user's newsfeed.
 The features related to following people can be seen on the **Newsfeed** and **People I'm following** pages.

-SharePoint Server 2013 provides the following APIs that you can use to programmatically follow people:
+SharePoint provides the following APIs that you can use to programmatically follow people: